-However, when a size code is indicated, it should not conflict with the size code in Option A.
+However, when a size code is indicated, it should not conflict with Option A.

 IV.
 Provisions concerning tolerances

 At all marketing stages, tolerances in respect of quality and size shall be allowed in each lot for produce not satisfying the minimum requirements of the class indicated.